19 Reasons why you Must Visit Myanmar NOW!

 Perfect palm trees lining all along the coast, turquoise water, and white soft sand.
 Ngapali Beach is a dream beach with not many tourists.
 Explore the 7-kilometer beach area by bike.
-Ngapali easy to reach with a domestic flight.
+Ngapali is easy to reach with a domestic flight.

 5. Few tourists

 Tourism in Myanmar is on a rise but this is nothing compared to Thailand.
-About 10 times less tourists to be exact.
+About 10 times fewer tourists to be exact.
 In 2017, Thailand had over 35 million tourists whereas Myanmar had almost 3.5 million.
 The countries are about the same size, so there is a lot to discover and you will only meet larger groups of tourists in Bagan.

 6. Bagan Balloon flight